 Researchers recommend that people should learn to advocate more for themselves.
 Just because doctors prescribe medication for migraines doesn’t mean it’s safe–or effective.
 Instead, people should question their prescriptions, and, if they are unhappy, seek a second opinion.

 If you’re unhappy with your doctor’s tendency to prescribe drugs for your condition, including migraines, we can help.

 We offer drug-free migraine treatments that can help many people see fewer migraines and less intense migraines.
 TMJ is a common trigger for migraines, and treating it can help your migraines.
 In fact, if you’ve noticed your migraines are getting more frequent, you are more likely to have TMJ.

-If you suspect TMJ might be contributing to your migraines, please call 201-343-4044 today for an appointment with TMJ dentist Dr. Marlen Martirossian at the River Edge Dental Center for TMJ, Sleep Apnea, & Reconstructive Dentistry.
+If you suspect TMJ might be contributing to your migraines, please call (201) 343-4044 today for an appointment with TMJ dentist Dr. Marlen Martirossian at River Edge Dental, New Jersey’s center for TMJ, sleep apnea, & reconstructive dentistry.